rmlmcfadden/rmlmcfadden.github.io/bnmr/experiments.md

 # Experiments

-Experiments at TRIUMF must be approved by an Experimental Evaluation Committee (EEC) before being allocated beamtime.
-Since duplicate and overlapping experiments (i.e., those which may be directly competative with one another) are generally forbidden, it is useful to keep track of what experiments are happening in parallel, as well as those that have already been performed.

-An up-to-date list of β-NMR experiments at TRIUMF is given below.
+An up-to-date list of β-NMR experiments that have previously or currently being performed at [TRIUMF] is given below.

 <table>
    <thead>